Back to Blog

 What it's for — and what it isn't

 The one rule I keep telling people: if the call is emotional or trust-based, don't automate it.
-If it's informational or procedural, automate it.
+If it's informational or procedural, do automate it.

 • Repetitive inbound: opening hours, bookings, package status